learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 In the first code along, we built a module called `Dance`, which contained methods that we intended to be used as instances methods in the `Dancer` class.

-In the second code along, we built the module `MetaDancing`, who's methods were intended to be used as class methods in the `Kid` and `Dancer` classes.
+In the second code along, we built the module `MetaDancing`, whose methods were intended to be used as class methods in the `Kid` and `Dancer` classes.

 There are two drawbacks to this approach.
 First, if another developer looks at your modules, there is absolutely no way to determine how those methods are intended to be used.
 Are they class methods?
 Are they instance methods?
 Nobody knows!